Sled dog: Balto

 Balto was the lead dog of the sled dog team that carried the diphtheria serum on the last leg of the relay to Nome during the 1925 diphtheria epidemic.
 He was driven by musher Gunnar Kaasen, who worked for Leonhard Seppala.
 Seppala had also bred Balto.

 In 1925, 10 months after Balto completed his run, a bronze statue was erected in his honour in Central Park near the Tisch Children's Zoo.
 The statue was sculpted by Frederick George Richard Roth.
 Children frequently climb the statue to pretend to ride on the dog.
 The plaque at the base of the statue reads "Endurance · Fidelity · Intelligence".
 Balto's body was stuffed following his death in 1933, and is on display at the Cleveland Museum of Natural History.

 In 1995, a Universal Pictures animated movie based loosely on him, Balto, was released.
-Roger Ebert gave it three out of four stars.

 Togo

 Togo was the lead sled dog of Leonhard Seppala and his dog sled team in the 1925 serum run to Nome across central and northern Alaska.
 Seppala considered Togo to be the greatest sled dog and lead dog of his mushing career, and of that age in Alaska, stating in 1960: "I never had a better dog than Togo.
 His stamina, loyalty and intelligence could not be improved upon.
 Togo was the best dog that ever traveled the Alaska trail."

-Katy Steinmetz in Time Magazine named Togo the most heroic animal of all time, writing that “the dog that often gets credit for eventually saving the town is Balto, but he just happened to run the last, 55-mile leg in the race.
+Katy Steinmetz in Time Magazine named Togo the most heroic animal of all time, writing that "the dog that often gets credit for eventually saving the town is Balto, but he just happened to run the last, 55-mile leg in the race.
 The sled dog who did the lion's share of the work was Togo.
-His journey, fraught with white-out storms, was the longest by 200 miles and included a traverse across perilous Norton Sound — where he saved his team and driver in a courageous swim through ice floes.”
+His journey, fraught with white-out storms, was the longest by 200 miles and included a traverse across perilous Norton Sound — where he saved his team and driver in a courageous swim through ice floes."

 Togo would go on to become one of the foundation dogs for lines of Siberian sled dogs, and including eventually the Siberian Husky registered breed.

 In 2019, Walt Disney Pictures released Togo, a film starring Willelm Dafoe as Leonard Seppala.